 The Government of Yukon uses Game Management Subzones (GMSs) to manage Yukon wildlife species.
 These are areas within which authorities can make specific regulations for managing big game.

-There are 443 GMSs in Yukon, grouped into 11 Game Management Zones.
+There are 443 GMSs in the Yukon, grouped into 11 Game Management Zones.
 Most zone boundaries follow highway-centre lines, while GMS boundaries follow creeks and rivers.
-Except for national parks, GMSs cover all of Yukon.
+Except for national parks, GMSs cover all of the Yukon.

 Each GMS has different: